 Dr. Lam joined New England Retina Consultants in 2008.
-He is an attending surgeon at Baystate Medical Center and an Assistant Professor of Ophthalmology at Tufts University School of Medicine.
+He is an attending surgeon at Baystate Medical Center and an Assistant Professor of Ophthalmology at the University of Massachusetts Medical School.
 He is Board Certified in Ophthalmology and a member of the American Academy of Ophthalmology and the American Society of Retina Specialists.
 He has authored numerous scientific publications and book chapters on vitreoretinal diseases and has served as a co-investigator for several clinical trials and studies on macular degeneration, diabetic retinopathy, and retinal vascular occlusions.
 He is also a scientific reviewer for Retina: The Journal of Retinal and Vitreous Diseases.

 Dr. Lam’s clinical interests in vitreoretinal diseases and surgery include: retinal detachment, macular pucker, macular hole, age-related macular degeneration, diabetic retinopathy, retinal vascular disease, and complications of cataract surgery.

-Dr. Lam is also the best-selling, award-winning author of two books: Saving Sight (Irie Books 2013) about his work as an eye surgeon and the ophthalmic innovators whose inventions saved the sight of millions around the world; and Two Sons of China (Bondfire Books 2014) a novel of the Second World War in China.
+Dr. Lam is also the best-selling, award-winning author of three books: Saving Sight (Irie Books 2013) about his work as an eye surgeon and the ophthalmic innovators whose inventions saved the sight of millions around the world; and two novels of World War II, Two Sons of China (Bondfire Books 2014) and Repentance (Tiny Fox Press 2019).
 Learn more at his website: www.AndrewLamMD.com.